 The Company is exposed to currency risk on transactions and balances in currencies other than the functional currency.
-The Company has not entered into any contracts to manage foreign exchange risk.
+The Company has not entered any contracts to manage foreign exchange risk.

-The functional currency of the Company is the US dollar; therefore, the Company is exposed to currency risk from financial assets and liabilities denominated in Canadian dollars.
+The functional currency of the Company and its subsidiaries is the US dollar; therefore, the Company is exposed to currency risk from financial assets and liabilities denominated in Canadian dollars.